JetBrains/guide/sites/intellij/tutorials/rearranging-code/introduction/index.md

 type: TutorialStep
 date: 2021-09-20
 title: Introduction
-technologies: []
 topics: []
 author: hs
 subtitle: This tutorial will cover rearranging code at a class and project level.
 thumbnail: ./thumbnail.png
 ---